sidra-shaikh-99/Instamart-clone-project/README.md

 # 🛒 Instamart Clone

-Instamart Clone is a responsive shopping web application built using **HTML, CSS, and JavaScript**.
+Instamart Clone is a responsive shopping web application built using **Flutter and Dart**.
 The project replicates the core functionality of an online grocery platform, allowing users to browse products, search items, and manage their cart seamlessly.

 ## 🚀 Features